Flores-JassoLab/ExtendAlign/README.md

 Usage
 =====
-ExtendAlign has three versions:
+ExtendAlign has three flavors (branches):

-  - **EA-best-hit:** Performs sense/antisense alignemnts and reports the number of match/mismatch of the best alignment for each query.
+  - **best-hit:** Performs sense/antisense alignemnts and reports the number of match/mismatch of the best alignment for each query.
-  - **EA-all-hits:** Performs sense/antisense alignments and does not select the best alignent, reports all hits given by HSe-blastn.
+  - **all-hits:** Performs sense/antisense alignments and does not select the best alignent, reports all hits given by HSe-blastn.
-  - **EA-plus-strand:** Performs only sense alignments and reports the number of match/mismatch for the best alignment for each query.
+  - **plus-strand:** Performs only sense alignments and reports the number of match/mismatch for the best alignment for each query.

 For any version, place the sequences to be aligned (query) in fasta format into the `data/query` directory.

-To download the code use:
+To **download** the code use:

 ```
-YOUR_FLAVOR_CHOICE=best-hit
+$ YOUR_FLAVOR_CHOICE=best-hit
-git clone https://github.com/Flores-JassoLab/ExtendAlign --branch $YOUR_FLAVOR_CHOICE
+$ git clone https://github.com/Flores-JassoLab/ExtendAlign --branch $YOUR_FLAVOR_CHOICE
 ```

 Place the sequences to be used as reference (subject) in fasta format into the `data/subject` directory and execute:

 ```
-bin/activate
+$ bin/activate
-targets | xargs mk
+$ targets | xargs mk
 ```

 Your results will be on `reports/` when the process ends.